Acne Vulgaris Treatment

 Acne surgery

-Acne surgery is a highly effective procedure for treating painful inflammatory lesions such as pustules, papules, and cysts.
-During the procedure, the acne lesions are opened, and the dead skin cells, sebum, and dirt trapped inside the pore are removed.
-A steroid is then injected into the lesion to shrink the lesion, accelerate healing, and prevent the development of any acne scarring.
-If the acne cyst is very large, the cyst must be drained first before injection of the corticosteroid.
+Acne surgery is a highly effective procedure for treating painful inflammatory lesions, including pustules, papules, and cysts.
+During the procedure, the lesions are opened, and the dead skin cells, sebum, and dirt trapped inside the pore are removed.
+A steroid is then injected into the lesion to shrink it, accelerate healing, and prevent acne scarring.
+If the acne cyst is very large, it must be drained before the corticosteroid injection.
 With no downtime, acne surgery is an excellent treatment option for reducing acne breakouts.

 VBeam Laser